 So, we headed first to the Peace Wall.
 I think all of us got a little shock as we didn’t realise this was still there to create segregation.
 The fact that the gates are still locked each night (more to be on the safe side we were told) really affected me and a couple of the other mums.
 I naively thought the troubles were all in the past and whilst that appears to be the case both sides prefer the security of the gates.
 It seems surreal that probably less than a mile from the vibrant, inclusive, fun and welcoming city centre is this contrast.

-There was no way we were letter our guide off without payment but he seemed genuinely shocked/grateful for the payment.
+There was no way we were letting our guide off without payment but he seemed genuinely shocked/grateful for the tip.
 We were all looking forward to the journey home with him.

 The night was all about finding some good bars, some great music and enjoying the Belfast Hospitality.